rakkarage/PixelLevel/README.md

 ## TODO

-- color path if door or stair etc
-- open and close doors
 - need to fix mob animation states!? and use walk animation
 - level generation and templates and loading tmx